sunfounder/ezblock3/docs/source/quick_user_guide_for_ezblock3.rst

     .. note::

-        If you have already configured Wi-Fi on the Raspberry Pi Imager, then this step of **Quick Configuration** will not appear and you will go directly to the next step **Set Name**.
+        If you have already configured Wi-Fi on the Raspberry Pi Imager, then this step will not appear and you will go directly to the next step.

     .. image:: img/imgIMG_0396.PNG
         :align: center